This page outlines the admission requirements to our Master of Information, Master of Museum Studies, and the Combined Degree programs.

 - Collaborative Specialization

-For program information, degree requirements and pathways, please follow the links quick links below:
+For program information, degree requirements and pathways, please refer to the links below:

 Application & Deadlines